on August 9, 2021 (last modified on July 11, 2022) • 13 minute read

 Long story short?
-Identify the metrics with the biggest impact on your business success, and measure them early and often.
+Identify the metrics with the biggest impact on your business success, and measure them early and often using a business dashboard.
 We’ll help you figure out which metrics to choose.

 We asked more than 25 small business professionals about their experiences with metric tracking, and they highlighted 9 metrics.
 Nearly 60% of respondents consider their businesses moderately successful, and almost 40% call their businesses very successful, so you’re in good hands.

 Plenty of the experts who participated in our survey are experienced, too.
 A little over 50% work for companies more than five years old, and less than 5% come from businesses under a year old.